vottini/jsonbp/README.md

 the deserialization was successful or not.
 If successful, **outcome** will hold the Python data obtained from the JSON string, which can range from a single integer to a list of dictionaries, depending on what is expected to be received.
-On the other hand, if **success** is false **outcome** will have a message explaining what was not compliant according to the schema.
+On the other hand, if **success** is false **outcome** will have a localizable message explaining what was not compliant according to the schema.

 ### Python serialization